 One of the fastest areas of liability exposure for the dental profession is the negligent hiring and retention of employees.

-If an owner of a dental practice fails to conduct a due diligence investigation of a potential employee prior to hiring that particular employee, then the owner of the practice may be held liable for the negligent or intentional acts of that particular employee.
+If an owner of a dental practice fails to conduct a due diligence investigation of a potential employee prior to hiring that particular employee, better understanding of how to manage small business can help to mitigate this eventuality but if not, then the owner of the practice may be held liable for the negligent or intentional acts of that particular employee.

 Prior to hiring an employee, the owner of a dental practice should conduct a due diligence investigation, which should include the following: